Santosh Rana (CPI)

-Santosh Rana is an Indian politician, belonging to the Communist Party of India.
+Santosh Rana (born 1948) is an Indian politician, belonging to the Communist Party of India.
 He studied at Bhattar College at Danton, graduating with a B.A. in 1969.

 He contested the Tamluk seat in the 2001 West Bengal legislative assembly election, and finished in second place with 44.45% of the votes.

 He won the Medinipur seat in the 2006 West Bengal legislative assembly election, but lost it in 2011.